ljreaux/discord-bot-interface/README.md

 # Discord Bot Admin Dashboard

 This is an admin dashboard for controlling commands for a Discord.js bot.
 The dashboard is built with Next.js, TypeScript, Tailwind CSS, shadcn, Clerk for authentication, MongoDB for data storage, and deployed on Vercel.
+The code for the bot can be found [here.](https://github.com/ljreaux/MMMeadBot)

 ## Table of Contents